 - No, there aren't polar bears in Antarctica (because, y'know, Marvel Comics are typically 100% scientifically accurate), but the most popular theory seems to be that it escaped from the Savage Land.

-NEXT WEEK:preview here), featuring more with the "suicide team" in space, and further details on the apparent return of the original Captain Marvel, Mar-Vell.
+NEXT WEEK:Only one AvX book is out on May 23, the slimmest week since week 3: Secret Avengers #27 (preview here), featuring more with the "suicide team" in space, and further details on the apparent return of the original Captain Marvel, Mar-Vell.
 AND FINALLY: Got an Avengers vs. X-Men-related question you'd like us to ask in a future installment of the Post Game Report?
 Find us on Facebook or Twitter.
 More from Newsarama:

 - AvX Post Game Report, Week 7: Occupy the Jean Grey School